 Biotransformations: Microbial Degradation of Health-Risk Compounds

-The book will provide an opportunity for scientists in the areas of microbiology, biochemistry, engineering, food science, biotechnology, and environmental science to obtain a clear understanding of microbial biotransformations of xenobiotics, as well as an interface between industry and the academic world.
+A comprehensive and consolidated account of how microorganisms can play a significant role in degrading and detoxifying toxic, carcinogenic, mutagenic, and teratogenic compounds is detailed in this book.
+Moreover, the volume deals with all aspects of microbial degradation, ranging from screening methods for the degradative microorganisms, processes of degradation, strain improvement for enhanced biodegradation, and elimination of undesirable compounds to improving health and environmental protection strategies.The book will provide an opportunity for scientists in the areas of microbiology, biochemistry, engineering, food science, biotechnology, and environmental science to obtain a clear understanding of microbial biotransformations of xenobiotics, as well as an interface between industry and the academic world.
 The first book of its kind, it will open new vistas of research in the field of Applied Microbiology and Biotechnology in general, and Biotransformations in particular.

-- Published: April 1995
+- Published: April 25, 1995

-- Imprint: ELSEVIER
+- Imprint: Elsevier Science

 - eBook ISBN: 9780080544922

 University of Delhi, India

 Ratings and Reviews

 There are currently no reviews for "Biotransformations: Microbial Degradation of Health-Risk Compounds"